DECEMBER 2018 - JANUARY 2019 NEWSLETTER

 JOIN VVA and AVVA

-VVA #278's November meeting will be held Sunday, November 18 @ 1:30 pm at the Elks Lodge at 3702 New Boston Road.
-The meal will begin at 1:30 and will be our Thanksgiving dinner.
-The chapter will furnish ham & turkey and we ask members to bring a side dish and/or dessert to share.
-Topics to be discussed will include: Updates on Veterans' issues; Committee reports; Texas State Council meeting; 2nd Annual Wagons for Veterans; etc., etc..
+VVA # 278's January 2019 meeting will be held Sunday, January 20 @ 1:30 pm at the Elks Lodge at 3702 New Boston Road.
+The meal will begin at 1:30 and will be our New Year's meal.
+We ask members to bring a side dish and/or dessert to share.
+Topics to be discussed will include: Updates on Veterans' issues; Committee reports; 2nd Annual Wagons for Veterans; etc., etc..

 VVA #278's MEMEBERSHIP

-As of August 31 VVA #278 has 139 members: 113 Life, 24 Annual and/or 3 year; 2 IVI.
+As of November 30, VVA # 278 has 143 members: 128 Life, 13 Annual and/or 3 year; 2 IVI.
 Remember: You don't have to have served in-country Vietnam to join VVA, you just need to have served during that time.
-We would like to extend a warm welcome to our new members of the VVA #278 family: Phillip D. Doss, Nora M. Prestinari, Michael D. Bender, and Stuart F. Beck.
-WELCOME ABOARD & WELCOME HOME!!!
+We would like to extend a warm welcome to our new members of the VVA # 278 family: John Iverson,Larry Grimes, and Joel Bullock WELCOME ABOARD & WELCOME HOME!!!

-Membership is open to U.S. armed forces veterans who served on active duty (for other than training purposes) in the Republic of Vietnam between February 28, 1961, and May 7, 1975, or in any duty location between August 5, 1964, and May 7, 1975. $20 per year, $50 for 3 years, & $100 for Life membership.
-Join and be as active as your time, talents and interests allow.
+Membership is open to U.S. armed forces veterans who served on active duty (for other than training purposes) in the Republic of Vietnam between February 28, 1961, and May 7, 1975, or in any duty location between August 5, 1964, and May 7, 1975.
+New rates for VVA memberships, all effective immediately: Life membership for $50.00.
+Three-year memberships will no longer be offered, but at the end of any current 3-year memberships, the member will be given (at no additional cost) a life membership in VVA.
+One-year memberships will no longer be offered, and at the end of each 1-year membership, the member will be encouraged to become a life member.
 ATTENTION: New members: You must submit a copy of your DD- 214 form along with the application and dues payment!

 Together then, Together now.